2017 Levallois-Perret attack

-On the morning of 9 August 2017, a car rammed into a group of soldiers in the Levallois-Perret commune in the northwestern suburbs of Paris.
+On the morning of 9 August 2017, a driver rammed a car into a group of soldiers in the commune of Levallois-Perret in the northwestern suburbs of Paris.
 Six soldiers patrolling the area as part of Opération Sentinelle were injured in the attack, three of them seriously.
 The driver fled the scene and, several hours later, was shot and arrested by an elite police unit on a highway near the town of Marquise, Pas-de-Calais after attempting to ram a roadblock.
 According to the French police the incident was terrorist-related.
+The attack is part of a series of similar attacks by jihadists in Western countries.

-On 23 August 2017 French prosecutors pressed terrorism charges against the suspect, 36-year-old Algerian Hamou Benlatrèche, who was said to have "radical beliefs and showed interest in the Islamic State group."
+On 23 August 2017, French prosecutors pressed terrorism charges against the suspect, 36-year-old Algerian Hamou Benlatrèche, who was said to have "radical beliefs and showed interest in the Islamic State group."
+He was later sentenced to 30 years in prison.

 Context

-The attack is part of a series of terrorist attacks in France since November 2015, about half of which have targeted police of the military patrols that appeared in the streets of France with the imposition of the state of emergency that has been in continuous effect since the November 2015 Paris attacks.
+The attack was part of a series of terrorist attacks in France since November 2015, about half of which targeted police of the military patrols that appeared in the streets of France with the imposition of the state of emergency that had been in continuous effect since the November 2015 Paris attacks.
 The site of the attack, Levallois-Perret is home to the headquarters of France's main intelligence agency, the General Directorate for Internal Security (DCRI), and also the staging point for soldiers assigned to protect sensitive sites in the French capital.

 Attack

-On the morning of 9 August 2017 at around 07:45, a car that had been "visibly pre-positioned" rammed into a group of a dozen soldiers as they left their barracks in Place de Verdun in the morning.
-The driver behind the wheel of a dark-colored BMW, was waiting in "ambush" in an alley from which he could see the soldiers emerge and begin to walk towards their patrol vehicles to start their morning's work.
-The group, members of the 35th Infantry Regiment stationed in Belfort who were taking part in Opération Sentinelle.
-According to Interior Minister Gérard Collomb, the car approached slowly, then sped up to deliberately target the soldiers.
-At least six were injured, three of them seriously, of which one was unconscious.
-The car then fled the scene while the remaining soldiers tried to give chase.
-The attack was described as 'deliberate' by French police as the car was waiting for the soldiers to arrive at the spot the driver intended to attack.
+On the morning of 9 August 2017 at around 07:45, a driver rammed a car into a dozen soldiers as they left their barracks in Place de Verdun.
+The driver had positioned his car in "ambush" in an alley from which he could see the soldiers emerge.
+The soldiers were members of the 35th Infantry Regiment, stationed in Belfort to take part in Opération Sentinelle.
+According to Interior Minister Gérard Collomb, the driver approached slowly, then sped up to deliberately target the soldiers.
+At least six were injured, three of them seriously, one of whom was left unconscious.
+The driver fled the scene while the remaining soldiers tried to give chase.